Egypt: Contemporary (2011–present)

 Top: Celebrations in Tahrir Square after the announcement of Hosni Mubarak's resignation, 2011.

 Bottom: Protests in Tahrir Square against Morsi, 2012.

 On 25 January 2011, widespread protests erupted against President Hosni Mubarak's government, triggered by demands for political freedom, social justice, and the end of long-standing corruption.
 Demonstrations rapidly spread across major cities, particularly in Cairo's Tahrir Square, capturing global attention.
 After 18 days of escalating unrest, Mubarak resigned on 11 February 2011 and fled Cairo.
 The Egyptian military assumed control, with Mohamed Hussein Tantawi, chairman of the Supreme Council of the Armed Forces, acting as interim head of state.
 On 13 February, the military dissolved parliament and suspended the constitution.
 A constitutional referendum followed on 19 March 2011.
 Later that year, Egypt held its first parliamentary elections since the previous regime, with high voter turnout and no major reported irregularities.

 Mohamed Morsi, affiliated with the Muslim Brotherhood, won the presidency on 24 June 2012 and was sworn in on 30 June.
 His cabinet, announced in August 2012, included significant representation from the Muslim Brotherhood, prompting liberal and secular groups to withdraw from the Constituent Assembly of Egypt over concerns of imposing strict Islamic law.
 In November 2012, Morsi issued a decree granting immunity to his decisions and protecting the constituent assembly's work, sparking mass protests and violent clashes across the country.
 Tensions escalated, with the largest confrontations between Islamist supporters and opponents since the 2011 revolution occurring on 5 December 2012.
 Morsi refused to cancel the December 2012 constitutional referendum.

 Following growing public discontent, the military removed Morsi on 3 July 2013, dissolved the Shura Council, and installed Adly Mansour, chief justice of the Supreme Constitutional Court, as interim president.
 Authorities cracked down on the Muslim Brotherhood, jailing thousands and conducting mass trials.
 Violence during dispersals of pro-Morsi camps left hundreds dead.
 A new constitution was approved by referendum on 18 January 2014 with 98.1% voting in favour.

 Abdel Fattah el-Sisi won the presidential elections in June 2014 with 96.1% of the vote and was sworn in on 8 June.
 Under his rule, Egypt intensified security on the Gaza border, dismantled tunnels between Sinai and Gaza, and consolidated political power.
 Presidential terms were extended to six years in 2019, allowing El-Sisi to run for a third term in 2024.
 Parliamentary elections in 2020 confirmed a pro-El-Sisi majority for the Mostaqbal Watan Party.
 The constitutional reforms and strengthened military authority under El-Sisi have been described as a return to authoritarianism.
+In December 2023, El-Sisi won the elections that gave him a third six-year term.